 What is Geo-Launchpad?

 Geo-Launchpad (GLP) is a collaborative effort between Front Range Community College and UNAVCO, a non-profit, university-governed group that conducts geoscience research and education in Boulder, Colorado.
 The goal of this program is to provide students interested in science and technology a pathway to careers in these areas.
-Funded by the National Science Foundation (NSF), the program includes curriculum, seminars, and the opportunity for an eight-week paid internship.
+Funded by the National Science Foundation (NSF), the program includes curriculum, seminars, and the opportunity for an eleven-week paid internship.

 This program may be for you if you are interested in a STEM field, such as: